Blosc/blogsite/pages/blosc-in-depth/index.rst

 Python wrapping
 ---------------

-You can find a Python package that wraps Blosc at:
+The official Python wrappers can be found at:

 http://github.com/Blosc/python-blosc
 http://github.com/Blosc/python-blosc2